zovoilis-lab/Flye/docs/USAGE.md

 ### Kmer size

-This parameter controls the size of the kmers used to construct the ABruijn graph.
+This parameter controls the size of the kmers used to construct the A-Bruijn graph.
 The default kmer size (15) is suitable for most genomes under several hundreds of megabytes in size.
 You might want to increase it a bit (17 or 19) for larger genomes (500 Mb+).
 Should be an odd number.

 ### Minimum / maximum kmer frequency

-Defines which kmers to select for ABruijn graph construction.
+Defines which kmers to select for A-Bruijn graph construction.
 Kmers with low frequency are likely to be erroneous, while extremely frequent kmers might significantly slow down the computation.
 This parameter depends on the size of the genome, coverage